 The worldwide tourism industry is organizing to keep functioning through the holidays, with the president and CEO of the World Travel & Tourism Council, Julia Simpson, calling for tourism businesses to persevere.

 According to the WTTC, 5.5 million jobs in the tourism sector were lost throughout the epidemic.
 Research shows killing the economy doesn’t thwart COVID.
 “The WTTC believes that fully vaccinated travelers, during this precious time to see family and friends, should be able to travel freely,” said the global tourism industry body spokesperson.

-for the holiday season, it will be a serious blow to the travel and tourism sector, ” said their spokesperson.
-Most cruise industry leaders, travelers, and companies are starting to agree after seeing the Sea’s future trips and business starts to dwindle upon each latest breaking news headline.
+for the holiday season, it will seriously blow the travel and tourism sector, ” said their spokesperson.
+Most cruise industry leaders, travelers, and companies are starting to agree after seeing the Sea’s future trips, and business begins to dwindle upon each latest breaking news headline.